KonstantinBelenko/pyhon-encrypted-chat/README.md

+# THIS README IS STILL IN A DEVELOPMENT STATE

 # 🐍💬 pyhon-encrypted-chat
 Simple server-client application capable of handling multiple clients and asynchronous encryption of data. <br/>
 This chat consists of two files and a tcp-socket communication library that I wrote.

-# THIS README IS IN A DEVELOPMENT STATE

 ## Start:
 Please install all the dependencies by running: